LoopKit/loopdocs/docs/operation/features/notifications.md

 ![alert that pump communication was lost at a critical time](img/alert-unable-to-reach-pump.svg){width="350"}
 {align="center"}

 When you tap on the Learn More button, another screen appears.
-The only option allowed on the second screen is to give up and discard the pump (or pod) or continue to wait.
+The only option allowed on the second screen is to give up and discard the pump (or pod) or continue to wait - tap the Back button.
 The second screen is there if you need to tell Loop you will not be able to restore communication and it should treat the last attempt to send a command as uncertain.
 Loop will then allow you to add a new pod or new Medtronic pump or switch to a different insulin delivery device.

 **Only do this if bringing your phone and pump into close proximity, waiting a few minutes and then trying the [Reset Loop-to-Pump Communications](../../troubleshooting/yellow-red-loop.md#reset-loop-to-pump-communications) suggestions are not successful.**